 - If diagnosed and treated early, amblyopia can be corrected.

-- Treatment includes eyeglasses, an eye patch, or eye drops.
+- Treatment includes eyeglasses or contact lenses, an eye patch, eye drops, or a combination.

 Amblyopia affects about 2 to 3% of children and usually develops before age 2.
 However, any child under about age 8 can develop amblyopia.